kebding/cmps122-secure-fileserver/README.md

 # secure-fileserver

+NOTE: this server is not intended for real-world use.

 This repository contains the result of my final project for my Computer Security class.
 The goal of the project was to design a multi-threaded, multi-user file server that is secure against attackers.
 While no specific attacks were specified in the lab spec, the goal is defend against whatever attacks my peers could muster.

 The project was built in phases.
 In phase 1, we created our initial build for the server.